cheshire-cat-ai/discord-bot-ts/README.md

-# ccat-discord-bot-ts
+# Cheshire Cat Discord Bot

 Discord Bot to communicate with the Cheshire Cat AI with rate limits.